kenneds6/kenneds6.github.io/_pages/about.md

 News
 ======
-**[July 2024]** I presented our work investigating [the cognitive flexilibity of LLMs](https://openreview.net/pdf/60f5f4895744fa146cbb182a5ce6fdd55de1ca52.pdf) at the International Conference of Machine Learning Workshop on Large Language Models and Cognition.
+**[July 2024]** I presented our work investigating [the cognitive flexilibity of LLMs](https://openreview.net/pdf/60f5f4895744fa146cbb182a5ce6fdd55de1ca52.pdf) at the International Conference of Machine Learning Workshop on Large Language Models and Cognition in Vienna, Austria.

 **[July 2024]**  I presented our work on integrating cognitive models of human perception and vision transformers for adversarial robustness at the International Conference of Cognitive Modeling at Tilburg University, the Netherlands.